NithushanUthayarasa/CyberThreat-Financial-Loss-Prediction-AI/README.md

 ## 📌 Project Overview

-Cybersecurity incidents are escalating worldwide, resulting in billions of dollars in financial losses across industries.
-Estimating these losses is difficult because they depend on multiple interconnected factors, including:
+Cybersecurity incidents are escalating worldwide, leading to billions in financial losses across industries.
+Estimating these losses is complex because they depend on multiple interconnected factors such as attack type, industry vulnerabilities, and resolution time.

-- Attack type
-- Industry vulnerabilities
-- Incident resolution time

-This project delivers a **comprehensive machine learning pipeline** that transforms raw incident data into actionable insights.
-The system is designed to:
+This project delivers a complete machine learning pipeline (Step 1 → Step 10) that transforms raw incident data into actionable insights.
+It provides:

-- **Estimate financial losses** from cyber threats with high accuracy
+- Accurate financial loss estimation from cyber threats
-- **Identify high-risk events** using regression and classification approaches
+- Detection of high‑risk events using regression and classification approaches
-- **Benchmark multiple models** to ensure robust performance
+- Rigorous model benchmarking to ensure robust performance
-- **Deploy the best model automatically**, making the solution production-ready and reproducible
+- Automated deployment of the best model, making the solution production‑ready

 ---

 ## 🚨 Problem Statement

-Organizations struggle to quantify financial losses from cyber attacks because traditional risk assessment methods fail to capture the **complex, non-linear relationships** between:
+Organizations struggle to quantify financial losses from cyber attacks because traditional risk assessment methods fail to capture the complex, non‑linear relationships between:

 - Diverse and evolving cyber threat types
 - Variations in incident resolution times
-- Industry-specific vulnerabilities and defense mechanisms
+- Industry‑specific vulnerabilities and defense mechanisms

-As a result, businesses often face:
+This results in:

 - Poor resource allocation
 - Ineffective incident response planning
 - Underinvestment or misallocation of cybersecurity budgets

-This project reframes the challenge as a **machine learning task**: predicting **financial loss (in million USD)** from structured cyber incident data and detecting **high-risk loss events** to support proactive risk management.
+The challenge is reframed as a machine learning problem: predicting financial loss (in million USD) from structured cyber incident data and flagging high‑risk loss events to support proactive risk management.

 ---

 ## 🎯 Purpose

-The project aims to predict **financial losses (in million USD)** from cyber attacks using advanced machine learning techniques.
-By converting structured incident data into actionable insights, the system enables organizations to:
+The purpose of this project is to equip organizations with a data‑driven tool for anticipating the financial impact of cyber threats.
+By leveraging advanced machine learning, the system enables:

-- **Proactively assess cyber-risk** before incidents escalate
+- Proactive cyber‑risk assessment before incidents escalate
-- **Allocate resources more effectively** to minimize financial and operational impact
+- Smarter resource allocation to minimize financial and operational damage
-- **Profile risks by industry**, recognizing that different sectors face unique vulnerabilities
+- Industry‑specific risk profiling, recognizing unique sector vulnerabilities
-- **Support data-driven security investment decisions**, ensuring budgets are directed where they deliver the greatest protection
+- Evidence‑based security investment decisions, ensuring budgets deliver maximum protection

 ---